KristoferLintonReid/DeepLearningMedicalImageTutorial2025/README.md

 - In the `Exercise.ipynb` notebook, you will:
   - **Pick a model** from the strategies covered (Radiomics, SimpleCNN, Contrastive Learning) or implement your own.
   - **Train the model** on the PathMNIST dataset covered in Data Eploration and Building Models Notebooks.
-  - **Answer technical questions** that and you model implemention code will be used for grading.
+  - **Answer technical questions** your model rational and technical questions will be used for grading.

 Please read the instructions inside the `Exercise.ipynb` carefully!